-13. UiA should actively take part in the state's trainee programme and enter a collaborative agreement with NAV on the inclusion of people with a gap in their CV or with disabilities.

-14. UiA and NAV should evaluate together which units in the organisation offer the best opportunities for inclusion, and what is required to achieve this, for example, with regards to traineeships.
+- 13. UiA should actively take partin the state's trainee programme and enter a collaborative agreement with NAV on the inclusion of people with a gap in their CV or with disabilities.
+Responsibility: Division of Human Resources. - 14.
+UiA and NAV should evaluate together which units in the organisation offer the best opportunities for inclusion, and what is required to achieve this, for example, with regards to traineeships.

-Responsibility: Division of Human Resources, unit managers
+Responsibility: Division of Human Resources, unit managers.

-See as well "the Action Plan of the Office for Students with Disabilities and Universal Design at UiA 2020-2024."
+See as well "The Action Plan for Facilitation and Universal Design at UiA 2020-2024" by the Office for Students with Disabilities.